-According to the U.S. Bureau of Labor Statistics (BLS), receptionists held nearly one million jobs in 2015, with the majority of these positions being in doctors' offices.
-The BLS predicted employment of receptionists to grow by 10% from 2014-2024, which is faster than the average for all careers.
-The median annual wage for receptionists in 2015 was $27,300 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), receptionists held more than one million jobs in 2018, with the majority of these positions being in doctors' offices.
+The BLS predicted employment of receptionists to grow by 5% from 2018-2028, which is faster than the average for all careers.
+The median annual wage for receptionists in 2018 was $29,140 (www.bls.gov).

 Receptionist Certification & Continuing Education Options

 Associate's degrees and sometimes even bachelor's degree programs are available for aspiring receptionists, although they are not usually required by employers.
 Receptionists who are considering moving up to positions in office management or human resources might consider enrolling in a bachelor's degree program.
 Receptionists can also gain voluntary certification from organizations like the International Association of Administrative Professionals, the International Virtual Assistants Association or the National Association of Legal Secretaries.

 Students looking to complete a receptionist certificate program will complete several classes that will help in running a front office.
 Some of these classes include business communications, basic financial accounting, computerized accounting, and desktop publishing software.